MicrosoftDocs/nav-content/dynamics-nav-app/madeira-business-functionality.md

 ---
-title: Business Functionality Supported by Dynamics NAV
+title: Business Functionality Supported by Financials | Microsoft Docs
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na